idexio/idex-contracts-silverton/README.md

 ## Overview

-This repo collects source code, tests, and documentation for the IDEX P2P and Blackcomb release Ethereum contracts.
+This repo collects source code, tests, and documentation for the IDEX Silverton release Ethereum contracts.

 ## Install